BasicVariable/Island-Utilities-DOCS-/README.md

 > "dnt"
 A list of items you'd like the configured bot to not trade

+> "dntf"
+A list of items you'd like the configured bot to not trade for

+> "dnt_to"
+A list of people you'd like the configured bot avoid sending trades to

 > "plug"
 When set to true the configured bot will scrape rbx_flip